 Try the following ideas to help reduce constipation.

 Exercise helps with digestion.
 It helps the normal movements the intestines make to push food forward as it is digested.
 People who don’t move around much are often constipated.
 Have your child go outside and play rather than watch TV or do other indoor activities.

 Try to get your child into a regular toilet habit.
-Have your child sit on the toilet at least twice a day for at least 10 minutes.
+Have your child sit on the toilet at least twice a day for up to 5 minutes.
+Start with a very short amount of time--like 30 seconds--and slowly work up to 5 minutes.
 Try to do this just after a meal.
 Be sure to make this a pleasant time.
 Don’t get mad at your child for not having a bowel movement.
 Use a reward system to make it fun.
 Give stickers or other small treats.
 Or make posters that show your child's progress.